 This ebook by Howard Culbertson was originally published by what is now The Foundry for the Nazarene mission book series under ISBN number 083-411-4186.
 It is presented here with some updating of the content.

 How much are you now giving to missions?
 Would you like to give two or three times that much?
 Good news.
 It's already happening!
 How?
-Well, every dollar you give to World Evangelism Fund is being multiplied.
+Well, every dollar you give to the Nazarene World Evangelism Fund is being multiplied.
 Let me give you an example.
 Some time ago, I sat in Port-au-Prince, Haiti, reading the weekly mail.
 I opened an envelope from Bible Literature International.
 Out fluttered an $8,000 check.
 Stunned, I grabbed the letter and began to read.
 The check was for us to buy 10,000 New Testaments.

 Sometime earlier I had run across Bible Literature International's name and address.
 As mission director, I wrote to ask for help with Scripture portions to use in evangelism.